-A record is made on Child welfare and protection summary and the manager as designated person completes and circulates Confidential safeguarding incident report form to the designated officer on the same day that the incident occurred.
+A record is made on 06.1a Child welfare and protection summary and 06.1b Safeguarding incident reporting form.
+The manager as designated safeguarding lead completes and circulates 06.1c Confidential safeguarding incident report form to the designated officer on the same day that the incident occurred.